IvanITD/CSharp-Players-Guide-5th/Part 1 - The Basics/Level 3 - Hello World Your First Program/4. Challenge/Readme.md

 </blockquote>

 ## 📖 Answers
-- The answer is in a C# program inside the folder, next to this readme file.
+- The answer is in a C# program inside the folder, next to this readme file

 <hr>
 📅 **Last Updated:** `2025-02-13`